snellingio/folio-markdown/README.md

 This will be passed as the `$title` variable to the view template.
 This applies to all front matter keys.

+## The Same Folio You Know and Love

 ### Creating Subpages

 To create a subpage in Folio, you need to make a new directory within an existing one.
 For example, if you want to